petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/adding-pages/adding-a-page-to-a-site.md

 1. Follow the standard steps for [adding a new page](#adding-a-new-page).

 !!! tip
-    Pages in the draft status have an asterisk (*) next to their name in the page tree.
+    Pages in draft status have an asterisk (*) next to their names in the page tree.

 ## Previewing Pages

-You can preview the created pages before making them live or to identify the ones you must work on:
+You can preview the created pages before making them live or to identify the ones that need work:

 1. Open the *Site Menu* (![Site Menu](../../../images/icon-menu.png)), expand *Site Builder*, and click *Pages*.